Computing higher Leray-Serre spectral sequences of towers of fibrations: Introduction

+Let us outline the structure of the paper.
 In Section \ref{sec:preliminaries} we present some fundamental notions and results that we use in the rest of the work.
-Section \ref{sec:SSys_over_downsets} contains a general introduction to selected aspects of the theory of spectral systems, while in Section~\ref{sec:serre_spectral_systems} we introduce our simplicial version of the Serre spectral system.
+Section~\ref{sec:SSys_over_downsets} contains a general introduction to selected aspects of the theory of higher spectral sequences.
+In Section~\ref{sec:serre_spectral_systems} we describe our simplicial version of the higher Leray--Serre spectral sequence, introducing definitions of generalized filtrations (Definitions \ref{defn:2crpr-filtration} and \ref{defn:2tnpr-filtration}; see also Definitions \ref{defn:crpr-tnpr-filtration} and \ref{def:filtr_m_fibr} in the following sections) of chain complexes associated with the tower of fibrations, a fundamental step to explicitly compute higher Leray--Serre spectral sequences.
 Sections \ref{sec:efhm_for_serrespectralsystems} and \ref{sec:m_fibrations} present the main ideas underlying our algorithms, as well as the description of how the effective homology technique allows them to deal with a wide range of situations that cannot be handled by standard algorithms.
-Section \ref{sec:second_page} contains the proof, in the simplicial setting we adopt throughout this work, of an important theoretical result on Serre spectral systems.
+The interaction between the generalized filtrations and the reductions of the effective homology technique (detailed in Propositions \ref{prop:rdct1-compatible}, \ref{prop:rdct2-compatible}, \ref{prop:maps_rho'1}, \ref{prop:maps_rho'2} and \ref{prop:rhoi_filtr}, \ref{prop:rho1_filtr}, \ref{prop:rho2_filtr}) yields our first main result (Theorems \ref{thm:2crpr-2page_S_effective} and \ref{thm:mcrpr-2page_S_effective}), which provides a theoretical guarantee of the correctness of our algorithms: from the $2$-page on (Definition \ref{def:2page_S_downsets}), the higher spectral sequence computed using our algorithms based on the effective homology method coincides with the higher Leray--Serre spectral sequence defined from the tower of fibrations.
+Section \ref{sec:second_page} contains the proof, in the simplicial setting we adopt throughout this work, of the second main result of this paper (Theorem \ref{thm:Serre-Matschke-simpl}), which identifies the $2$-page of higher Leray--Serre spectral sequences.
 In Section \ref{sec:examples_and_computations} we provide examples and computations which highlight some unique features of the programs we developed, and we end the paper with a section of conclusions and ideas for further work.